Kevin Politz

-Kevin Politz (born March 22, 1996) is an American soccer player.
+Kevin Politz (born March 22, 1996) is an American former soccer player.

 Career

 Youth

-Politz was born in New Haven, Connecticut, but grew up in the Morganville section of Marlboro Township, New Jersey where he attended Marlboro High School and was a member of the New York Red Bulls Academy.
+Politz was born in New Haven, Connecticut, but grew up in the Morganville section of Marlboro Township, New Jersey, where he attended Marlboro High School and was a member of the New York Red Bulls Academy.
 He was also a member of the US Soccer residency program at IMG Academy.
 He attended college at Wake Forest University and played on the Demon Deacons soccer team for three seasons, making 72 appearances, scoring 3 goals and tallying 1 assist.
 In 2017, Politz was named an All-American and the ACC Defender of the Year.

 While in college, Politz appeared for Premier Development League side New York Red Bulls U-23.

 New York Red Bulls

 On January 3, 2018, Politz signed a homegrown contract with the New York Red Bulls.
 On March 15, 2018, the New York Red Bulls entered into a loan agreement with New York Red Bulls II, and Politz was listed on the Red Bulls II 2018 USL season roster.
-He made his professional debut on March 17, 2018 for United Soccer League side New York Red Bulls II, coming on as a second half substitution in a 2–1 win over Toronto FC II.
+He made his professional debut on March 17, 2018, for United Soccer League side New York Red Bulls II, coming on as a second half substitution in a 2–1 win over Toronto FC II.
 Politz and Red Bull II finished in 5th place in the Eastern Conference standings.
 Red Bull II advanced to the USL Championship Eastern Conference finals by defeating Charleston Battery and FC Cincinnati on the road by 1-0 scorelines before falling to eventual USL Championship champions, Louisville City FC.
 Politz was released by the Red Bulls at the end of their 2018 season.